doomlab/shiny-server/MOTE Blogdown/content/indtdelta.md

 # Example

 A forensic psychologist conducted a study to examine whether being hypnotized during recall affects how well a witness can remember facts about an event.
 Eight participants watched a short film of a mock robbery, after which each participant was questioned about what he or she had seen.
-The four participants in the experimental group were questioned while they were hypnotized, and had an average score of 17.75 with a standard deviation of 3.304.
-The four participants in the control group recieved the same questioning without hypnosis, and recieved an average score of 23 with a standard deviation of 2.160.
+The four participants in the experimental group were questioned while they were hypnotized and gave 14, 22, 18, and 17 accurate responses.
+The four participants in the control group gave 20, 25, 24, and 23 accurate responses.
 The data are available on [GitHub](https://github.com/doomlab/shiny-server/tree/master/MOTE/examples).
 Example output from JASP, SPSS, and SAS are shown below.

 **JASP**
 ![Independent t JASP](https://raw.githubusercontent.com/doomlab/shiny-server/master/MOTE/examples/independent%20t%20JASP.png)